Building your freelance proofreader website

 This is your summary page.
 It should say who you help, what types of writing you work on, and why that matters.

 Keep the wording simple and benefit-led – think along the lines of clean, accurate copy that reflects your work well and does not distract readers with errors.
-That is much stronger than a paragraph full of broad claims.
+This is much stronger than a paragraph full of broad claims.

 Services page